volitank/nala/docs/nala.8.md

 **\--no-full**
 : *\--no-full* is specific to the **update/upgrade** command.
 Using this switch will run an **apt** regular upgrade which won't remove packages.
 By default **nala** uses a *full-upgrade*

+**\--verbose**
+: *\--verbose* prints more information that sticks around.
+By default we use "Progress Bars" to hide some things I would consider unnecessary.
+Using *--verbose* removes the progress bars and prints that information

 **\--debug**
 : *\--debug* prints helpful information for solving issues.
 If you're submitting a bug report try running the command again with *\--debug* and providing the output to the devs, it will be helpful.